contentful/forma-36/MIGRATION.md

 #### How to migrate your FormLabel components

-The migration for the FormLabel needs to be done manually by updating the usage.
+You must manually migrate the `FormLabel` component by updating the usage.
 For example:

 ```jsx static=true
 import { TextInput, FormLabel } from '@contentful/forma-36-react-components';